airbytehq/airbyte/docs/release_notes/upgrading_to_destinations_v2.md

 #### Steps to Follow for All Sync Modes

 1. **[Open Source]** Update the default destination version for your workspace to a [Destinations V2 compatible version](#destinations-v2-effective-versions).
 This sets the default version for any newly created destination.
+All existing syncs will remain on their current version.

 ![Upgrade your default destination version](assets/airbyte_version_upgrade.png)